Generic Name: minocycline (MIN-oh-SYE-kleen)

 - Hormonal birth control (eg, birth control pills) may not work as well while you are using minocycline.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).

-- Minocycline should not be used in CHILDREN younger than 8 years old; safety and effectiveness in these children have not been confirmed.
+- Minocycline should not be used in CHILDREN younger than 8 years old unless other medicines cannot be used or have not worked.
 Using minocycline in CHILDREN younger than 8 years old or in women during the last half of pregnancy may cause a permanent change in the tooth coloring of the child.
+Discuss any questions or concerns with the doctor.

-- PREGNANCY and BREAST-FEEDING: Minocycline has been shown to cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: Minocycline may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using minocycline while you are pregnant.
 Minocycline is found in breast milk.
 Do not breast-feed while taking minocycline.

 Possible side effects of minocycline: